 Texting is an extremely dangerous distraction because it takes your eyes off the road and puts other people in danger.
 You are 23 times more likely to crash while texting and driving.
 Ohio was the 39th state to pass a texting ban in May 2012.

-Anti-Cell Phone Use Laws for Novice Drivers in Ohio
+Ohio Cell Phone Laws for Novice Drivers

 If you’re under the age of 18 in Ohio, it’s illegal to use any electronic wireless communications devices while driving.
 This means you cannot do any of the following: